-Content management software is the universal name for all online systems and applications that enable authoring, sharing, and administration of web content, and are at the same time designed to serve large audiences because they don’t require knowledge of web programming and markup languages.
+Content management tools cover all online programs and platforms that enable authoring, sharing, and administration of web content, and are at the same time designed to serve large audiences because they don’t require knowledge of web programming and markup languages.
 More precisely, they administer how content will be structured and shared among teams, enabling them to make the most of it at a fraction of what they otherwise invest in creation and editing.
-One of the most distinctive advantages of these systems is that they contain database repositories where content is stored with all relevant information the system may require.
+One of the most distinct advantages of content management tools is that they contain database repositories where content is stored with all relevant information the system may require.

-Even if the concept of managing content online is relatively new, there is a vast multitude of vendors which offer advanced features suite and uncompromised performance, and that makes choosing the best content management software a very challenging process.
-In order to make the process of discovering the best CMS software a bit simpler, we’ve summarized few relevant aspects in this buying guide.
+Even if the concept of managing content online is relatively new, there is a vast multitude of content management software providers that offer advanced features suite and uncompromised performance, and that makes choosing the best content management software a very challenging process.
+In order to make the process of discovering the best CMS software for small business a bit simpler, we’ve summarized a few relevant aspects in this buying guide.

-A good course of action is to sign up for at least a few free trials and basic unpaid plans from the vendors that are popular.
-With that method you will have the opportunity to test the important elements and you will get a good overview of the capabilities of each app.
-The sensible thing to do is to try services that currently have the highest results in our SmartScore and Customer Satisfaction Rating in the best content management software category: WordPress reviews, SharePoint, Joomla, Drupal, Acquia, Ingeniux, Episerver, Concrete5, and ocPortal.
+A good course of action is to sign up for at least a few free trials or demo and basic unpaid plans from the vendors that are popular.
+With that method you will have the opportunity to test the important elements and you will get a good comparison of the capabilities of each app.
+The sensible thing to do is to try the list of services that currently have the highest SmartScore rankings and Customer Satisfaction Rating in the best content management software category: WordPress reviews, SharePoint, Joomla, Drupal, Acquia, Ingeniux, Episerver, Concrete5, and ocPortal.

 Buying a content management system is a complex, multi-step process where the buyer has to consider multiple factors for arriving to a decision.
 The first thing to be done, however, is to determine the technology that can add near-term value to his business, and to understand the buying category he belongs to:

-Content management systems differ significantly from each other, mostly because of the nature and amount of content that is being managed.
+Our content management software reviews show that these systems differ significantly from each other, mostly because of the nature and amount of content that is being managed.
 Using this criterion, we rounded up three specific types of content management systems for you to choose from: